Associate Dean: Linda Frontiero

-Associate Professors: Margaret Ackerman, Kathleen K. Adee, Nancy W. Ebersole, Marion Frost, Carol Gawrys, Cheryl Williams
+Associate Professors: Margaret Ackerman, Mercy Bashir, Kathleen K. Adee, Nancy W. Ebersole, Marion Frost, Carol Gawrys, Cheryl Williams

 Professors: Susan E. Anderson, Maureen Arakelian, Charlene A Campbell, Ellen Eaton, Joanne H. Evans, Mary E. Farrell, Joy B.J.
-Garland, Marie Jensen, Katherine M. Kelly, Mary Ann P. McGovern, Maureen J. McRae, Barbara A. Poremba, Leah Sak, Kathleen L. Skrabut, Joanne M. Turco, Beverly A. White
+Garland, Marie Jensen, Janice King, Mary Ann P. McGovern, Maureen J. McRae, Barbara A. Poremba, Leah Sak, Kathleen L. Skrabut, Joanne M. Turco, Beverly A. White

 Associate Professors: Clara W. Boyle, Paula Burnett, Dale K. DeFort, Barbara D. Heggestad, Marie J. Kelleher, Martha A. Lombard, Maureen McMullen, Caroline S. Stone, Ruth T. Sweeney, Mary June Walmsley

 Assistant Professor: Jeanne E. McCarthy

 The baccalaureate program in nursing prepares graduates for entry level professional nursing practice.
 The sciences, arts, humanities, and foundations of the profession are all integral parts of the curriculum.

 Graduates are well-prepared for advanced study in graduate level courses.
 The BSN degree and the LPN to BSN degree require 120 credits, with 55 credits earned in nursing.